GameFoundry/bsf/Documentation/Manuals/docs/00_User/11_Particles/02_particleEvolers.md

 auto evolver = ParticleRotation::create(desc);
 ~~~~~~~~~~~~~

-# Gravity {#particleEvolvers_d}
+# Gravity
 Applies the force of gravity to particles.

-Represented with the @ref bs::ParticleGravity "ParticleGravity" and initialization options provided through @ref bs::PARTICLE_GRAVITY_DESC "PARTICLE_GRAVITY_DESC".
+Represented with the @bs::ParticleGravity and initialization options provided through @bs::PARTICLE_GRAVITY_DESC.

-The gravity force is inherited from the physics system, but can be scaled for the purposes of this evolver by setting @ref bs::PARTICLE_GRAVITY_DESC::scale "PARTICLE_GRAVITY_DESC::scale".
+The gravity force is inherited from the physics system, but can be scaled for the purposes of this evolver by setting @bs::PARTICLE_GRAVITY_DESC::scale.

 ~~~~~~~~~~~~~{.cpp}
 // Applies the default gravity